 Directions: Preheat the oven to 400°F.

-Scoop a large spoonful onto the middle of one of the cabbage leaves.
-Add another spoonful if the leaves are large, but make sure to leave enough room for the leaves to fully wrap around the filling.
-Roll up tightly.
+Scoop 1-2 large spoonfuls of the mixture onto the middle of one of the cabbage leaves, making sure to leave enough room for the leaves to fully wrap around the filling.
+Fold the sides over the middle, and then roll up until you have a closed roll.

-Place the rolled and stuffed cabbage seam side down in a large 9x13 or similar size baking dish.
-Continue rolling the cabbage until the filling is gone.
+Place the cabbage seam side down in a large 9x13 or similar size baking dish.
+Continue rolling and stuffing the rest of the cabbage leaves until all of the filling is gone.
+Arrange the rest of the rolls in the baking dish.